-We formed a joint oversight committee, or JOC, with King to oversee drug development and commercialization strategies for the strategic alliance.
+We and King have a joint oversight committee, or JOC, to oversee drug development and commercialization strategies for the strategic alliance.
 Pursuant to the collaboration agreement in the strategic alliance, we retain sole control of drug development activities in the United States through Phase II clinical trials.
 We and King will jointly manage Phase III clinical trials and NDA submissions in the United States.
 King has responsibility for these development activities outside the United States.
-Upon regulatory approval, King will assume sole control and worldwide responsibility to exclusively commercialize abuse-resistant opioid drugs developed pursuant to the strategic alliance.
+In March 2009, King assumed sole responsibility for the regulatory approval of REMOXY.
+For the other three drug candidates subject to the strategic alliance, upon regulatory approval, King will assume sole control and worldwide responsibility to exclusively commercialize abuse-resistant opioid drugs developed pursuant to the strategic alliance.
 We retain all development and commercial rights in Australia and New Zealand.

-The collaboration agreement continues until the later of the expiration of any patent rights licensed under the license agreement or developed under the collaboration agreement and the expiration of all periods of market exclusivity with respect to Remoxy and other abuse-resistant opioid drug candidates being developed under the strategic alliance.
+The collaboration agreement continues until the later of the expiration of any patent rights licensed under the license agreement or developed under the collaboration agreement and the expiration of all periods of market exclusivity with respect to REMOXY and other abuse-resistant opioid drug candidates being developed under the strategic alliance.
+Currently, the last to expire issued patent covered by such arrangement expires in June 2016; however, we expect such date may be extended by the issuance of any additional patents pursuant to pending patent applications.
 We and King can terminate the collaboration agreement under certain circumstances, including material breach and insolvency.
-King can terminate the collaboration agreement six months after the third anniversary of the effective date of the collaboration agreement, or sooner if the JOC determines that the development program under the collaboration agreement is unlikely to generate any marketable products.
 Our license agreement with King terminates at the time that the collaboration agreement terminates.